 - Who is here to support me on campus?

-- Obtain one-on-one coaching with an Academic Coach who will work with you to create strong goals and support you in taking your next steps to success.
+- One-on-one appointments with the International Students Proactive Coach, a professional staff at UTM who will work with you to create strong goals and support you in taking your next steps to success

-- Obtain one-on-one meetings with your Peer Coach, a successful upper-year student at UTM, ready to share their experiences and help guide you to achieve your goals.
+- One-on-one meetings with your Proactive Coaching Assistant, a successful upper-year student at UTM, ready to share their experiences and help guide you to achieve your goals

-- Learn about and connect with all the great resources and services available to you at UTM.
+- Opportunities to build relationships with other students and connect with all the great resources and services available to you at UTM.

 - Receive Co-Curricular Record (CCR) credit for participation in the program.